jesstelford/esnext-generation/traditional-iterating/solution.md

 ## Extra Credit

-Can you rewrite your solution to use the other type of looping (either `for(...){}` or `forEach`)?
+Can you rewrite your solution to use the other type of iteration (either `for(...){}` or `forEach`)?

 ----